AMID Logo E-BAY Logo

 PERMIT means it must be on the international shipping product unit UNTIL the unit reaches its ultimate consumer.

-LEGIBLE means it must be not too small, faint, or not in contrast.
+LEGIBLE means it must not be too small, faint, or not in contrast.
 I.e., labels must show up against the background.

 It also MUST STATE A COUNTRY (not a city or state).
 Some proven abbreviations are allowed, such as U.K., USSR, etc. See 134.45.